Fort Dobbs (North Carolina): Site preservation and archaeology

 Archaeological exploration of the site first occurred in 1847, when a group of local residents attempted to locate a rumored original cannon on the site.
 Evidence of this dig was discovered in the 21st century in a later archaeological study.
 In 1909, local residents established the Fort Dobbs Chapter of the Daughters of the American Revolution.
-That same year, the owners of the parcel of land on which the Fort Dobbs site was located donated 1000 sqft containing the fort's remains to the Fort Dobbs Chapter.
-By 1910, the Chapter erected a stone marker at the site, and in 1915, it purchased the 10 acres of land surrounding the original donated parcel.
-In 1969, the North Carolina General Assembly appropriated $15,000 to purchase the property, to be matched by funds raised locally by the Iredell County Historical Society; these purchases were made in 1971 and 1973.
+That same year, the owners of the parcel of land on which the Fort Dobbs site was located donated 1000 sqft containing the fort's believed location to the Fort Dobbs Chapter.
+By 1910, the Chapter erected a stone marker at the site.
+In 1915, it purchased the 9.9 acres of land surrounding the original donated parcel.
+The DAR built a two room cabin to serve as their meeting space and visitor center.
+The logs for construction were donated from houses on the nearby John Hill Summers Farm.

+In 1969, the North Carolina General Assembly appropriated $15,000 to purchase the property, to be matched by funds raised locally by the Iredell County Historical Society; these purchases were made in 1973 and 1974.
+Initially, the Talley Family sold 11.4 acres to the state and donated an additional 2.08 acres in memory of Mary Colvert Talley.
+Another 8.22 acres was obtained through a judgement against the Hatchett family in 1974.
 By 1976, the land was opened as a historic site.

+Fort Dobbs State Historic Site was North Carolina's seventeenth historic site.
+The grand opening was supposed to occur on July 4, 1976 was postponed by heavy rains.
+The celebration occurred on September 4, 1976.
+It included speeches, clogging, live bluegrass, and a musical production: "Fort Dobbs: A Musical Drama."